 Pace University maintains a successful intercollegiate program for students who qualify under the rules of the university, NCAA, and Northeast-10 Conference.
 Men’s intercollegiate varsity sports include basketball, baseball, cross country, lacrosse, football, and swimming and diving.
 Women participate in basketball, cross country, field hockey, lacrosse, soccer, softball, swimming and diving, and volleyball.
 The co-ed spirit-squad also provides opportunities with the pep band, and cheer and dance teams.
 Pace University competes at the NCAA Division II level, with membership in the Northeast-10 Conference (NE10).

 During the winter season, the men’s and women’s basketball teams play their home games at the Goldstein Health, Fitness, and Recreation Center on the Pleasantville campus.
 The women’s team advanced to the NCAA Division II Elite Eight in 2001 and the Sweet 16 in 2011.
-The men’s squad, which was ranked nationally last season for the first time in more than 20 years, won their first NCAA tournament game in 2002 and was an NCAA Tournament participant in 2007.
+The men’s squad, which was ranked nationally in 2019 for the first time in more than 20 years, won their first NCAA tournament game in 2002 and was an NCAA Tournament participant in 2007.
 The swimming and diving teams compete in the competitive NE10, and have had eight divers and a pair of women’s swimmers earn berths in the NCAA Division II national qualifiers in recent years.